 If you choose Yield strength, you can further define the model.
 From the Total yield strength drop down list, select any or all the check boxes to plot the respective contributing elements to the yield strength.
 You can click Configuration panel to fine tune the model.
-These options are described for the Yield Strength Model.
 The greyed out sections (e.g. the Matrix and Precipitate phases) are defined on the Precipitation Calculator and cannot be changed.